Tithebarn Gateway & St John’s Shopping Centre, Preston

 Public Spaces & Greener Places

-• A new public square and greener walkways will provide space to relax, socialise and travel through, improving connectivity across the city.
+• A new public square and greener walkways will provide spaces to relax, socialise and travel through, improving connectivity across the city.
 The proposals will also result in amenity space for residents to enjoy.

 City Centre Regeneration